Tradegen/farming-v2/README.md

 ### Smart Contracts

-* HalveningReleaseSchedule - Stores the release schedule for a reward token.
+* HalveningReleaseSchedule - Used for calculating the number of tokens unlocked based on the time elapsed since the contract was deployed.
+Tokens are unlocked on a halvening schedule to ensure there will always be tokens to distribute.
-* PoolManager - Registers pools, updates their weight, and calculates available rewards.
+* PoolManager - The main contract of the farming system.
+It is responsible for registering pools, marking pools as eligible to receive rewards after meeting minimum criteria, updating pool weights after each external transaction, and withdrawing unlocked tokens from escrow.
-* ReleaseEscrow - Stores reward tokens to be released according to the HalveningReleaseSchedule.
+* ReleaseEscrow - Stores the lifetime supply of tokens to distribute.
+It uses the HalveningReleaseSchedule contract to determine how many tokens to unlock at any given time.
+The contract is called by the PoolManager contract whenever a pool updates weights or a user claims rewards.
-* StakingRewards - Handles entering/exiting a yield-farming position and claiming rewards.
+* StakingRewards -  Each registered pool has a unique Staking Rewards contract that represents a 'farm' in existing yield farming systems.
+This contract receives rewards (if any) from the PoolManager contract whenever its associated pool is updated through an external transaction (such as depositing or withdrawing).
+Users can stake their pool tokens in this contract to earn a share of the pool's rewards proportional to their stake.
-* StakingRewardsFactory - Creates StakingRewards contracts.
+* StakingRewardsFactory - Creates a StakingRewards contracts whenever a pool is registered in the system.

 ## Repository Structure